 \section{Methodology}

-While vision transfomer achieves promising performance in vision tasks, how to reduce its increasing computational cost for efficient inference draws great attention to researchers.
+While the Vision Transformer demonstrates promising performance in vision tasks, the escalating computational cost for efficient inference has become a focal point for researchers.
 As discussed in Section \ref{sec3}, decreasing the number of tokens $N$ can be an effective way to ensure a significant reduction on FLOPs.
-Pruning methods have been investigated in Transformer \cite{rao2021dynamicvit,tang2022patch} to screen out uninformative tokens at the middle layer.
-However, there could still be possible for a greater reduction of computational cost by reducing the number of tokens at the earlier position.
-Based on this idea, we further consider reducing tokens at the ``image-to-tokens'' step for a potential FLOPs reduction in this paper.
+Existing Transformer pruning methods have explored the screening out of uninformative tokens at intermediate layers.
+Nevertheless, there remains potential for even greater computational cost reduction by reducing the number of tokens at earlier positions.
+Based on this idea, we further explore reducing tokens at the ``image-to-tokens'' step for a potential FLOPs reduction.

 In the ``image-to-tokens'' step before the Transformer, an image $X\in \mathbb{R}^{h\times w\times c}$ is decomposed into a sequence of non-overlap patches with $p\times p$ size and the number of patches $N$ is equal to $(h\times w)/{p^2}$.
 Therefore, the resolution of the local patch can determine the length of the visual sequence and further affects the accuracy and computational cost of ViT.
 With a fine-grained patch size, ViT could reach higher performance with increasing FLOPs.
 On the contrary, with a coarse-grained patch size, the performance of ViT decreases with a reduction of FLOPs.